 The FTO designation is a widely debated issue.
-The State Department's annual reports on international terrorism, including the report for 2009 issued August 5, 2010, asserts that the organization-and not just a radical element of the organization as the group asserts-was responsible for the alleged killing of seven American military personnel and contract advisers to the former Shah in 1975-1976.
-The State Department's August 5, 2010, terrorism report also alleges the group responsibility for bombings at U.S. government facilities in Tehran in 1972 as a protest of the visit to Iran of then-President Richard Nixon.
-The August 5, 2010, State Department reports also list as terrorist acts numerous attacks by the group against regime officials, facilities in Iran and abroad, and security officers, all prior to 2001.
+The State Department's annual reports on international terrorism, including the report for 2010 issued August 18, 2011, asserts that the organization-and not just a radical element of the organization as the group asserts-was responsible for the alleged killing of seven American military personnel and contract advisers to the former Shah in 1975-1976.
+The report also repeats allegations of the previous year's report that the group is responsible for bombings at U.S. government facilities in Tehran in 1972 as a protest of the visit to Iran of then-President Richard Nixon.
+The State Department report also list as terrorist acts numerous attacks by the group against regime officials, facilities in Iran and abroad, and security officers, all prior to 2001.
 However, the report does not list any attacks by the group that purposely targets civilians-a key distinction that leads several experts to argue that the group has, as of mid-2001, fulfilled pledges to end all use of violence inside Iran and that there are no reports that it has resumed those activities.
 The group's alliance with Saddam Hussein's regime in the 1980s and 1990s has contributed to the U.S. criticism of the organization.